09/04/2018 0 Comments

 Caffeine may put just the right amount of extra bounce in your step but if ingested by your pup, it can lead to an assortment of health complications.
 Ingesting coffee, tea or other products with caffeine can cause increased thirst, diarrhea, vomiting and an elevated heart rate in dogs.
 Monitor your canine companion closely if she ingests coffee, coffee beans, coffee grounds, tea, cola, an energy drink or any other product that contains caffeine.

 While the kernels themselves are harmless, if the cob portion is consumed, it can do damage to your pup’s intestinal tract.
 A swallowed corncob can get blocked in your dog’s small intestine and, if not surgically removed, may prove to be fatal to your pooch.

 Xylitol is a sweetener found in a number of products including toothpaste, candy, baked goods, and many diet foods.
 It is extremely toxic to dogs.
 If your dog ingests it, he may vomit, experience coordination problems, vomit or even have seizures.
 Consumption of xylitol can lead to decreased blood pressure, liver failure and possibly death.
 Take your dog to an animal hospital immediately if he swallows a product containing xylitol.

 If your dog ingests a toxin

 Has your dog consumed a harmful substance?
-Then don’t delay in calling or visiting us at Brimley-Lawrence Animal Clinic or Bellamy-Lawrence Animal Hospital.
-Our walk-in clinics are open seven days a week to serve you and your pet when you need us most.
+Then don’t delay in calling or visiting us at Bellamy-Lawrence Animal Hospital.
+Our walk-in clinic is open seven days a week to serve you and your pet when you need us most.